MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/cfu/cfu-inf-configuration.md

 1. In your custom INF file, update the following entries shown here (including the **SourceDisksFiles** and **CopyFiles** sections) to match the files in your firmware update.

     ```inf
-    ; Specify the location of the firmware offer and payload file in the registry.
+    ; Specify the location of the firmware offer
+    ; and payload file in the registry.
     ; The files are kept in driver store.
-When deployed, %13% would be expanded to the actual path
+    ; When deployed, %13% would be expanded to
-    ; in driver store.
+    ; the actual path in driver store.
     ;
-    ; You can change subkey name under CFU (e.g. "CfuVirtualHidDevice_MCU"), and specify your own offer
+    ; You can change subkey name under CFU
+    ; (for example, "CfuVirtualHidDevice_MCU"),
+    ; and specify your own offer
+    ; (for example, "CfuVirtualHidDevice_MCU.offer.bin")
-    ; (e.g. "CfuVirtualHidDevice_MCU.offer.bin") and payload (e.g "CfuVirtualHidDevice_MCU.payload.bin") file name.
+    ; and payload (for example, "CfuVirtualHidDevice_MCU.payload.bin")
+    ; file name.
     ;
     HKR,A410A898-8132-4246-AC1A-30F1E98BB0A4\CfuVirtualHidDevice_MCU,Offer,   0x00000000, %13%\CfuVirtualHidDevice_MCU.offer.bin
     HKR,A410A898-8132-4246-AC1A-30F1E98BB0A4\CfuVirtualHidDevice_MCU,Payload, 0x00000000, %13%\CfuVirtualHidDevice_MCU.payload.bin